 One of the reasons why ISO implementation fails in some organisations is because the top management does not understand why the implementation is necessary and how exactly it would help the company.
 Active involvement of the top management is critical for the effective implementation and maintenance of ISO 27001 standards.

 Information security is the responsibility of all employees.
-When this responsibility is modelled by the top management, it becomes the work culture of the organisation.
+When this responsibility is modelled by the top management, it becomes the work culture of the entire organization.
 Successful implementation of ISO 27001, or for that matter any other information security program, depends on the active involvement of the top management.
 The policies and directions that come from the senior executives ultimately help in the execution of any security program.

-The top management needs to understand how the implementation of ISO 27001 ties up with the growth of the business and profitability.
+The top management needs to understand how the implementation of ISO/IEC 27001 ties up with the growth of the business and profitability.
 Once this connection is made, their involvement is more organic and effective.

 The top-level management needs to determine the objectives for ISMS and business continuity management as part of ISO 27001 that align with the organisational goals and strategies.
 Determining these objectives clearly will define how the security program needs to be executed and will also help measure the success of ISO 27001 implementation.

 ISO 27001 implementation requires investing in security controls.
 It also needs people to have enough time apart from their other responsibilities to take care of the implementation.
-This is where the top management comes in since this requires resource allocations.
+This is where the top management comes in since this requires security team resource allocations.
 Without the senior executives making sure there is sufficient budget and manpower for ISO implementation, it cannot be successful.

 The groundwork for ISO 27001 implementation includes strong policies for ISMS and BCMS.
 These and other security policies for the organisation need to be laid out.
 It is the responsibility of the top management to ensure that these policies are made and published.
 ISO 27001 clause 5.2 requires that the top management set an information security policy.